 This question was scored 'Unaligned'.
-In June 2023, CDP defined the general target of a 30% reduction of its portfolio emissions (in t CO2/million EUR) by 2030 compared to 2022, but limits this to loans to the private sector and the three business units - Financing to Corporates, Infrastructure and International Cooperation and Development Finance.
-CDP specifies that "[p]ublic administration and equity activities are not included within this perimeter" (CDP, n.d.g.), i.e., no target exists for reducing the emissions financed by CDP Equity via its shares and funds, CDP RETI and its shares of Italgas, Snam and Terna or with regard to CDP's 26%-share of Eni, besides lending to public entities and the emissions related to grants.
-Though setting a general target is a laudable first step, additional sector-specific targets together with a net-zero goal (no later than 2050 and with the setting of intermediate targets) are needed to ensure rapid progress regarding the phase out of all fossil fuel support
+In June 2023, CDP defined the general target of a 30% reduction of its portfolio emissions (in t CO2/million EUR) by 2030 compared to 2022.72 For now - as a first step -, this target only applies to CDP's direct lending to the private sector and the three business units - Financing to Corporates, Infrastructure and International Cooperation and Development Finance.
+CDP specifies that "[p]ublic administration and equity activities are not included within this perimeter" (CDP, no date g), i.e., the emissions related to grants and lending to public entities but also shares in Eni, Italgas, Snam and Terna, for instance, since no such dedicated and interna-